Skip to Content

 This is particularly important for your first proper trim.
 Before you trim down to your stubble length of choice, it’s important to let it grow out a little first.
 Don’t worry, not too much.
 But enough to let you see the bigger picture

 You want to see how your facial hair grows in a slightly longer form before cutting it down.
-Assess the direction the hairs grow, the contours it follows, and which areas are patchier than others.
+Assess the direction the hairs grow, the contours it follows.

 Generally, it’s best to grow it to approximately 2mm longer than the stubble length you want to end up with.
 This is a good length to trim down from.